Is CeraVe Good For Tattoos? A Complete Guide

 • CeraVe Healing Ointment

 The CeraVe Healing Ointment offers specialized care for dry or damaged skin.
-Infused with petrolatumi XA semisolid mixture derived from petroleum, commonly used as a skin emollient to retain moisture and protect the skin barrier , hyaluronic acid, and ceramides, it provides deep hydration and fortifies the skin’s natural barrier.
+Infused with petrolatumi A semisolid mixture derived from petroleum, commonly used as a skin emollient to retain moisture and protect the skin barrier , hyaluronic acid, and ceramides, it provides deep hydration and fortifies the skin’s natural barrier.
 This unscented and non-comedogenic ointment acts as a protective layer, aiding healing and preventing moisture loss in newly tattooed skin.
 It may also help prevent other skin issues like chafing, cuts, or burns.
 It ensures long-lasting moisture, promotes the skin’s natural healing process, and strengthens the moisture barrier, making it a great choice for tattoo aftercare.
+However, note that it does contain petrolatum or lanolin which may cause an allergic reaction in some people.

 • CeraVe Moisturizing Cream